 Thanks for visiting my website.
-I'm a Canadian political theorist interested in the intersection between contemporary political theory, the philosophy of law, and debates in comparative constitutional law.
+I'm a Canadian constitutional theorist interested in the intersection between contemporary political theory, the philosophy of law, and debates in comparative constitutional law.

 For the 2017-18 academic year, I'll be a Lecturer and Fellow in the Constitutional Law Center of Stanford Law School.
 For the 2018-2019 academic year, I'll be a non-resident fellow at the Constitutional Law Center, but will also take up a postdoctoral fellowship in the Queen's Faculty of Law.
-I recently completed my PhD in Public Law and Political Theory in Princeton University's Department of Politics.
-I expect to defend my dissertation by May 2018.
+I recently completed my PhD in Public Law and Political Theory at Princeton University's Department of Politics in May 2018.

-My doctoral dissertation is titled "Dialogue and Domination: A Theory of Judicial Review".
+My current book manuscript project is titled "Dialogue and Domination: A Theory of Judicial Review".
 It was featured in the University of Wisconsin's "First Book" Manuscript Workshop in April 2018.
 The book offers a new republican way of understanding traditional debates about the legitimacy of judicial review and bills of rights by examining how different forms of dialogue, i.e. inter-institutional interactions between courts and legislatures, could be more or less democratically just in different constitutional contexts.
 It also develops a republican theory of practical reasoning about rights.
 This theory involves a critique of the dominant 'proportionality' approach to rights and contributes to a republican theory of adjudication.
 I use this theory to analyse the institutional forms and practices of judicial review in three constitutional contexts thought to feature forms of 'dialogic' judicial review: New Zealand, the United Kingdom, and Canada.
 The project also shows how the idea of dialogue is not only relevant to such Westminster systems, but to 'departmentalist' ways of understanding the United States' Washington style separation of powers.

 -Theories of judicial review